Frequently Asked Questions

 1. How will applications be reviewed?

 Applications will be reviewed by NIH staff for completeness and responsiveness.
-All applications determined to be complete and responsive will be reviewed in a multi-phase process by an "Editorial Board" comprised of a multi-disciplinary group of scientific experts convened by the Center for Scientific Review (CSR) in accordance with NIH peer review procedures and using review criteria outlined in the funding opportunity.
+All applications determined to be complete and responsive will be reviewed in a multi-phase process by an "editorial panel" comprised of a multi-disciplinary group of scientific experts convened by the Center for Scientific Review (CSR) in accordance with NIH peer review procedures and using review criteria outlined in the funding opportunity.
 Significance, innovation, and transformative potential will be the primary determinants of scientific merit.
-All applications received in response to the funding opportunity will be reviewed in a single special study section.
+All applications received in response to the funding opportunity will be reviewed in a single special emphasis panel.

 The Scientific Merit Review will begin in the autumn and conclude in early spring by peer reviewers.
 The Advisory Council Review by the Council of Councils will be in May.
 The names and affiliations of reviewers will be posted on the NIH Director's Transformative Research website.
 Questions about the review should be directed to the Scientific Review Officer contact listed in the funding opportunity.